markdwags/Razor/help/docs/index.md

 All work is released under the GPLv3 license.
 This project does not distribute any copyrighted game assets.
 In order to run this application you'll need to legally obtain a copy of the Ultima Online Classic Client.

 See the [LICENSE](https://github.com/markdwags/Razor/blob/master/LICENSE.md) file for details.

-The documentation found here is a combination of new content and aggregation of data and resources gathered across the Internet including [UO:Renaissance's Guide to Razor](http://uorforum.com/threads/renaissance-guide-to-razor.3671/).